 Experienced New York Labor and Employment Lawyers who put their client's interests first.
 We help people stand up for their rights in the workplace.

 Lichten & Bright, P.C.'s employment lawyers help employees in New York City and N.Y.
 State understand, negotiate and enforce their rights in the workplace.
 Our New York employment lawyers litigate sexual harassment claims, pregnancy discrimination claims, age discrimination claims, minimum wage and overtime claims, claims for unpaid commissions and other employment law disputes on behalf of employees.
 We also advise employees regarding non-compete agreements, employment contracts, separation or severance agreements, and help them negotiate better deals for themselves and protect themselves from onerous and unfair terms.

-In addition to representing individual employees in employment law matters, our NY labor lawyers represent labor unions, union members, and civil servants in labor law and labor-management disputes, including disciplinary proceedings, unfair labor practice proceedings, internal union elections and disciplinary matters, collective bargaining, and state and federal court litigation.
+In addition to representing individual employees in employment law matters, our NY labor lawyers represent labor unions, union members, and civil servants (including teachers and other professionals) in labor law and labor-management disputes, including disciplinary proceedings, unfair labor practice proceedings, internal union elections and disciplinary matters, collective bargaining, and state and federal court litigation.

 Call Us Today!
 (646) 588-4870